4d/docs/docs/Views/views.md

-View management is handled via the View Editor.
+View management is handled via the View palette.

 ![](assets/en/Views/viewEditor.png)

-## Accessing the View Editor
+## Accessing the View palette

-There are three ways to access the View Editor:
+There are three ways to access the View palette:

 *	**Toolbar**: Click on the Views icon in the Form Editor toolbar.
 (This icon appears gray when at least one object belongs to a view other than the default view.)